vmware/vic-product/docs/user_doc/vic_vsphere_admin/vch_portlet_ui.md

   - The vSphere Integrated Containers plug-in for the HTML5 vSphere Client plug-in is available in vSphere 6.5 and 6.7.
   - The vSphere Integrated Containers plug-in for the Flex-based vSphere  Web Client is available in vSphere 6.0.

+**NOTE**: vSphere Integrated Containers 1.5.2 and later versions do not include the Flex-based vSphere Web Client.

 ## Procedure

 1. Log in to the vSphere Client.